Photo: Ecumenical memorial for genocide victims in the Ottoman Empire / Place: Berlin-Charlottenburg, Luisenkirchhof III

 For the term Ecumenism has undergone seven transformations of meaning over its 23 centuries of history:

-- belonging to or representing the Roman Empire
+- belong to or representing the Roman Empire

-- belonging to the Church as a whole or representing it
+- belonging to or representing the Church as a whole

 - having got general church validity